jnros/CUDA-prog/README.md

 # CUDA Learning Progression

-Progressive CUDA implementations showing CPU to GPU parallelization.
+Progressive implementations of GPU parallelization for large-scale vector math.

 ## What it does